Ayoyinka-Sofuwa/Data-analytics-projects/Financial-data/README.md

-# SQL Queries and Predictive Analysis
+## SQL Analysis and Predictive Modeling for Financial Dataset - 2021

+### Project Overview
+This project consists of two main phases:
+1. **SQL Query Analysis**: Executing SQL queries using SQLite3 and pandas to derive insights from a small dataset of customer purchases.
+2. **Predictive Analysis**: Building machine learning models using Logistic Regression and RandomForestClassifier to predict loan defaults in a financial dataset.

+---

-### SQL
+### SQL Queries

-In this project, the first task was to work on [SQL queries](https://github.com/Ayoyinka-Sofuwa/Financial-project/blob/main/SQL%20problem.ipynb) on a small dataset, I used [SQLite3 in python](https://docs.python.org/3/library/sqlite3.html) to execute and perform operations using pandas.
+#### Data Overview

-In the first data, provided, we have 15 entries for 5 unique customers with the amount they spent, and on what day it was spent.
+A small dataset of 15 entries for 5 unique customers was analyzed using **SQLite3** in Python, with pandas used for data manipulation.
+The dataset included details about customer purchases, the amount spent, and the purchase date.

-I calculated:
-* The total amount spent by all visitors.
-* All users who visited in February AND spent more than 1000 naira
-* The highest and lowest amount spent in each month
-* The total monthly purchases.
+#### SQL Operations
+Key operations performed on the dataset:
+1. **Total Amount Spent by All Visitors**: Calculated the total expenditure by all customers.
+2. **Customers Who Visited in February and Spent More than 1000 Naira**: Queried customers who made significant purchases in February.
+3. **Highest and Lowest Amount Spent in Each Month**: Extracted the maximum and minimum amounts spent monthly.
+4. **Total Monthly Purchases**: Calculated the total purchases per month.
-* How much each user spends on their second purchase.
+5. **Second Purchase Amount for Each User**: Identified how much each customer spent on their second purchase.

 ### Predictive Analysis

 #### Overview
-Here I explored a financial dataset, withdrew insights from it, preprocessed the data and performed predictive analysis using Logistic Regression and RandomForestClassifier algorithms from Scikit learn
+A financial dataset containing 10,000 entries was explored to predict loan defaults using machine learning models.
+The dataset included 5 features, such as **employment status**, **loan amount**, and **bank balance**, which were used to predict whether a customer would default on their loan repayment.

-#### Summary
+#### Data Preprocessing

-This dataset contains 10,000 entries of data about loan defaulters in a financial institution with 5 features based on their employment status, the loan amount and their bank balance, and to predict whether or not they will default on repaying a loan."

-The best performing model was the model trained with the RandomForestClassifier algoritm with an accuracy of 0.9696
+- Cleaned and preprocessed the data to handle missing values and prepare it for modeling.
+- Split the dataset into training and testing sets for model evaluation.

+#### Model Building and Evaluation
+Two models were built using **Scikit-learn**:
+1. **Logistic Regression**: Achieved an accuracy of 0.9676.
+2. **RandomForestClassifier**: Achieved a higher accuracy of 0.9696, making it the best-performing model.

-#### Some Insights:
+#### Key Insights
-[I worked on a dataset with 10,000 entries using python](https://github.com/Ayoyinka-Sofuwa/Financial-project/blob/main/Financial%20data.ipynb), and from the data, we see that:
-* About 71% of the customers are employed and 29% aren't.
+- **Employment Status**: 71% of the customers were employed, while 29% were not.
-* Some of the customers at every income level defaulted (about 3% total), regardless of whether they were earning high or not.
-This indicates that a high income is not an absolute determinant that a customer will repay a loan.
+- **Loan Defaults Across Income Levels**: About 3% of customers defaulted on their loans, regardless of income level, indicating that income alone does not guarantee loan repayment.
-* The bank balance feature has a very low significance in determining whether a person will repay or default on a loan
+- **Bank Balance**: The bank balance feature had a low significance in predicting loan defaults.
-* And the annual salary has the most significance on whether a person will repay a loan
+- **Annual Salary**: This feature was the most significant in determining whether a customer would repay a loan.

-#### Classification tasks
+#### Model Performance
-I used the LogisticRegression algorithm to predict whether a customer will default on a loan and got an accuracy of 0.9676 and the RandomForestClassifier algorithm to predict the same and got an accuracy of 0.9696.
-The RandomForestClassifier algorithm performed a little better but generally, this scores indicated a good performing model.
+- The **Logistic Regression** model performed well with an accuracy of **0.9676**.
+- The **RandomForestClassifier** model slightly outperformed with an accuracy of **0.9696**, indicating that it was better suited for this dataset.

+---

+### Conclusion
+This project demonstrated the power of SQL for quick insights into customer purchasing behaviour and machine learning for predicting financial outcomes.
+The RandomForestClassifier was the best model for predicting loan defaults, offering actionable insights for this financial institution.